Ahnfelt/parsercombinator/README.md

 # parsercombinator
 A parser combinator for Java 8.
-Proof of concept.
+Working, but mostly a proof of concept.

 ```java
 import static dk.ahnfelt.parsercombinator.Parsers.*;